Guilty or Innocent? In My Cousin Rachel It's More Than Meets the Eye

 NOT RECOMMENDED FOR: The impatient or easily-bored filmgoer.
 Those still reeling hard from broken hearts or complicated relationships.
 Those who need a "Wonder Woman" kind of filmic study in women.
 Those hoping for a super creepy horror flick.

-My Cousin Rachel, directed by Roger Michell, opens in theaters June 9, 2017.
+My Cousin Rachel, directed by Roger Michell, opened in theaters June 9, 2017; available for home viewing August 29, 2017.
 It runs 106 minutes and stars Sam Claflin, Rachel Weisz, Holliday Grainger, Iain Glen and Pierfrancesco Favino.
 Watch the trailer for My Cousin Rachel here.

 Debbie Holloway is a storyteller, creator, critic and advocate having adventures in Brooklyn, New York.